SOBotics/SOCVFinder/function_specifications.md

 <h2>Major issue</h2>

-Impossibile to filter API  on <code>close_vote_count</code> and <code>close_flag_count</code>, this force the need for a service that fills a database with question of interest
+Impossible to filter API  on <code>close_vote_count</code> and <code>close_flag_count</code>, this force the need for a service that fills a database with question of interest

 No information available if question is in review or is closed flag.
-This makes it impossibile to include a reverse function, flag checking function, that could remove questions from review que if incorrectly flagged, by editing.
+This makes it impossible to include a reverse function, flag checking function, that could remove questions from review que if incorrectly flagged, by editing.
 Futhermore we can not link to the review interface (hence user need to vote from question page)

 <h2>Software structure</h2>